Preparing for Endometrial Cancer Surgery

 The Latest Endometrial Cancer Treatments at Willamette Valley

 If you or a loved one has been diagnosed with a type of gynecologic cancer, make an appointment with one of our oncologists.
-WVCI has a team of experts, conveniently located in Albany, CorvallisEugeneFlorence, Lincoln City, and Newport, ready to talk to you about uterine cancer and personalized treatment options.
+WVCI has a team of experts, conveniently located in Albany, CorvallisEugeneFlorence, Lincoln City, Springfield, and Newport, ready to talk to you about uterine cancer and personalized treatment options.
 We know it’s important for you to get good information and choose an endometrial cancer treatment plan that’s best for you, so we are here for you every step of the way.